 What you don’t want your content to turn into is a high-pressured sales pitch.
 Nothing drives readers away faster!
 The techniques of content marketing won’t work for you if you don’t build trust.
 Only when you provide high-quality content that trains your audience to pay attention to what you have to say can you expect to have success when it’s time to sell.

 Listen, you’re not trying to land that deal the moment you meet your reader.
 You’re not some sleazy, snake-oil salesman who won’t be satisfied unless you buy today.
 Like Gary Vaynerchuk said, put a ring on it and stop looking for immediate monetization.

 See, you’re building a net with your content, a net built on trust and permission that will support future sales.
 For example, your net will:

 - Answer objections – Your content can be designed to answer possible objections readers may raise about your service or product.
 This way you are removing purchase obstacles out of the way early.

 Before anyone will buy from you, they need to know you, like you and trust you.
 Effective content marketing will do just that.
-Great content is what you are giving your readers and prospects in exchange for their attention and trust so they’ll eventually give you their money for your product.
+Great content is what you give your readers and prospects in exchange for their attention and trust so they’ll eventually give you their money for your product.

 Content marketing boils down to this

-When it comes to creating and sharing your content, you should have one very straightforward goal… getting people’s permission so you can send them your content.
+When it comes to creating and sharing your content, you should have one very straightforward goal: getting people’s permission so you can send them your content.
 The success or failure of your content marketing boils down to getting people to subscribe to your blog either by email or RSS reader.
-So you need to make it easy.
+So, you need to make it easy.

 Look at the following home page examples: